haleighebrown/MSGC-Balloon-Trajectory-Prediction/README.md

 # MSGC-Balloon-Trajectory-Prediction Code
 This repository contains working versions of MSGC's Balloon Trajectory Prediction code.
-This code runs off of WRF output files of any increment (research suggests hourly is best).
+This code runs off of WRF output files (recommended hourly increment).

-# MSGC-Balloon-Trajectory-Prediction Installation
+# Installation
 This installation guide expects that you have Anaconda install and are running on a Unix system (Linux or Mac)

 conda create --name pyn_env --channel conda-forge pynio python=2.7